gyesibiney/ClassicModels-Database-Assistant/README.md

  ┣ 📜 requirements.txt     # Dependencies
  ┗ 📜 README.md            # Project documentation
 🔑 Setup on Hugging Face
-Clone the repository or open in Hugging Face Spaces.
+Clone the repository or open directly in Hugging Face Spaces.

 Add your Gemini API Key in the Space settings → Secrets:

-ini
+bash
 Copy
 Edit
 GEMINI_API_KEY = your_google_api_key
-Run the Space.
-The app will automatically detect and load classicmodels.db.
+Run the Space – the app will automatically detect and load classicmodels.db.

 🙌 Credits
 Database: ClassicModels Sample DB